BUW ESE

 Transition to the MA Special Needs Education

 Many students require the 7 credit points for Module 6 to transfer to the MA Special Education.
 To ensure that the Examinations Office has sufficient time to post the examination results, your grades must be reported back to the Examinations Office by 31 August.
 In this case, you must also have taken your examination by 31 August of each semester.
 We will offer sufficient examination times for this period.
-Please send an email to the ESE office (Ms Sattler, sattler{at}uni-wuppertal.de) if you wish to switch to the MA in the following semester and have not been allocated an examination slot before 31 August.
+Please send an email to the ESE office (Ms Caspar, caspar{at}uni-wuppertal.de) if you would like to switch to the MA in the following semester and have not been allocated an examination slot before 31 August.

 Selection of the examiners